This post was updated on May 25, 2020.

 People take the tag line – “LIC hai to kahi aur kyo jana” very seriously.

 Senior citizens can also earn 7.4% in Post office senior citizen saving scheme, though that is not a 10 years product, it comes with a lock in period of 5 years.
-So, as of now both of these look like identical products, only difference is that in Senior Citizens Saving Scheme the interest frequency is quarterly and PMVVY it can even by monthly or annual and the lock in period.
+So, as of now both of these look like identical products, only difference is that in Senior Citizens Saving Scheme the interest frequency is quarterly and in PMVVY it can even be monthly, quarterly, half-yearly or annual and the lock-in period.

 There are many Secured NCDs (though not backed by the government) coming in the market time and again and one can take advantage of the high returns they offer, some highly rated corporate FDs are also offering 8+% kind of returns to senior citizens, but higher returns come with higher risk as well.
 These can be avoided as far as the current economic scenario is concerned.